- Product Partners

 Modern science is validating the instincts of those ancient Indian practitioners in clinical studies.
 In TrueRecall™, we include the brand of bacopa with the most clinical studies - Synapsa®.

 Synapsa® is a mulitpatented bacopa ingredient developed based on 30 years of research.
-In seven clinical studies, Synapsa® has been shown to promote improved cognitive function when taking the amount in a single serving of TrueRecall™ for several months.
+In seven clinical studies, Synapsa® has been shown to promote improved cognitive function and working memory when taking the amount in a single serving of TrueRecall™ for several months.

 In addition, when taking the amount found in two servings of TrueRecall™, Synapsa® has been shown to increase alertness and boost mood after just one hour.